-The Group's exposure to foreign exchange risk mainly emerges from existing or expected cash flows in foreign currency (exports-imports), as well as from investments in foreign operations whose equity is exposed to exchange rate risk during the translation of their financial statements for consolidation purposes.
+The Group's exposure to foreign exchange risk mainly emerges from existing or expected cash flows in foreign currency (exports-imports), as well as from investments in foreign operations expressed in currency other than Euro, whose equity is exposed to exchange rate risk during the translation of their financial statements for consolidation purposes.

-The Group's priced sales in foreign currency during the year 2018 represented 34.71% of total sales, of which 5.89% concerned sales in U.S.D., 7.63% sales in PLN, 16.60% sales in AUD, 3.38% sales in GBP and the remaining 1.21% sales in other foreign currencies.
+The Group's priced sales in foreign currency during the year 2019 represented 36.75% of total sales, of which 6.15% concerned sales in USD., 9.07% sales in PLN, 16.37% sales in AUD, 3.91% sales in GBP and the remaining 1.25% sales in other foreign currencies.

-Part of the foreign exchange risk that emanates from transactions in foreign currency according to the above is hedged with the use of forwards in foreign currency and foreign exchange futures for purchase or sale of currency, depending on the needs each time.
+The foreign exchange risk that emanates from transactions in foreign currency according to the above is hedged via placement in foreign currency and via the use of foreign exchange futures depending on the needs each time.